Weakly porous sets and Muckenhoupt $A_p$ distance functions: Muckenhoupt exponent

 \begin{proof}[Proof of Theorem~\ref{t.A_p_char}] Since $E$ is weakly porous, we have $\Mu(E)>0$ by Corollary~\ref{c.wp_and_mu}.
-Therefore, the equivalences in both (i) and (ii) hold if $\alpha=0,$ and so we may assume from now on that $\alpha \neq 0.$
+Therefore, the equivalences in both (i) and (ii) hold if $\alpha=0,$ and so we may assume from now on that $\alpha \neq 0.$ In this case the claim in (i) follows directly from Theorem~\ref{t.A_1_char}.